 Leases and Hire purchase

-- Having a company hire purchase and lease deals for assets of the company means they fall between Non-priority and priority debts.
-A hire purchase or lease deal means your company does not own the assets until the very last payment.
-Therefore, any arrears allows the lender to repossess the assets and arrange their sale to reduce the debt.
-Therefore if the asset is of extreme value to keep your business going, then they may be considered priority debts.
+- Having a company hire, purchase and lease deals for assets of the company means they fall between non-priority and priority debts.
+A hire purchase or lease deal means your company does not own the assets until the final payment.
+Therefore, any arrears allow the lender to repossess the assets and arrange their sale to reduce the debt.
+Therefore, if the asset is of extreme value to keep your business going, they may be considered priority debts.

 Business Trade suppliers

 - Specific trade supplier may be considered priority creditors.
 Ensure these suppliers are aware of your situation and request they work with you while informally repaying any old debt.
-Suppliers often allow leeway when compared to others as long as you are honest and do not worsen their position.
+Suppliers often allow leeway compared to others, as long as you are honest and do not worsen their position.

 Business Loans and Overdrafts outstanding

 - Exceeding overdraft limit attracts interest and charges;